Quarke/OS-simpleFS/README.txt

          we do not automatically mount a preloaded disk, so ./simplefs image.20 20 is allowed to be formatted.

          we did not recover from terminations halfway thorugh writing as that functionality was below the fs level.

+Oh, and we added a command "bitmap" to the shell to print out the bitmap